|

 and some controversy about the percentages and types of cells in human

-ganglia that harbor latent
+sensory nerve ganglia that harbor latent herpes simplex virus 1 (HSV-1)

-herpes simplex virus 1 (HSV-1) and varicella-zoster virus (VZV) DNA.
-We
+and varicella-zoster virus (VZV) DNA.
+We developed and validated

-assays for the presence and copy numbers of HSV-1
+the presence and copy numbers of HSV-1 gG and VZV gene 62 sequences in

-and VZV gene 62 sequences in single cells recovered from sections of
+single cells recovered from sections of human trigeminal ganglia (TG)

-from five subjects, 2.0 to 10.5% were positive for
+subjects, 2.0 to 10.5% were positive for HSV-1 DNA, with a median of

-found to be positive by in situ hybridization (ISH) for HSV-1
+to be positive by in situ hybridization (ISH) for HSV-1

 latency-associated transcripts (LAT), the classical surrogate marker